cerner/terra-clinical/packages/terra-clinical-modal-manager/docs/README.md

 The ModalManager is a Redux-backed Container component that presents a single or multiple components using the `terra-modal`.

-It works like this:
-* One or many components are provided to the ModalManager as children.
-* The ModalManager clones those children and adds an AppDelegate prop to each.
-* The added AppDelegate's `disclose` function, when called with a `preferredType` of `modal`, will dispatch the ModalManager's `OPEN` action.
-* The ModalManager will use the data from the `OPEN` action to display the modal and present the specified component within it.
-* The modally-presented component will also recieve an AppDelegate with its APIs configured to further manipulate the modal state.

-Components presented in the Modal still have the ability to disclose additional modal content; the ModalManager will maintain both components in a stack and present the top-most component (through its AppDelegate) the APIs necessary to go back.

-Since ModalManager manages its state using Redux, its reducer must be included when the Redux store is created.
-To make this easier, the ModalManager exports a `reducers` object that can be used with `combineReducers` or otherwise used to construct the root reducer function of an application.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):